Parth-Chouhan/URL-Shortener/README.md

 DB_PASSWORD=your_mysql_password
 DB_NAME=url_shortener

-Replace:

-your_mysql_password

-with your local MySQL password.
+Replace your_mysql_password with your local MySQL password.

 ⚠️ Security Note